• Skip to primary navigation

 Here are the everyday things that these types of buyers ask the Sales Rep in a shop or online:

-1. Is there a discount?
+- Is there a discount?

-2. Is that on sale?
+- Is that on sale?

-3. You could do better, Right?
+- You could do better, Right?

-4. That is not your final price, Right?
+- That is not your final price, Right?

-5. I could go to Joe down the street and get it for cheaper, etc..
+- I could go to Joe down the street and get it for cheaper, etc..

-How to Tackle this kind of buyer:
+How to tackle this kind of buyer:

 The easiest or fastest way to sell the product to them is by offering them a Cheap Discount or selling the products on Black Friday or Cyber Monday.
 Increase the product’s price and give them an offer and sell the product at the original price.
 It is that simple.

 For example, I sell Link Building Services, and my price is $120 per DA 40 Link.
 If I want to sell my product to a price buyer, I put on a huge sale offer on Black Friday or Cyber Monday by giving them big discounts like Buy 1 DA 40 link and get 3 DA 40 Link Free!
-But actually, I am selling for a price of 4 DA 40 links to that buyer.
-The other simple method to sell a product to the price buyer is to refer them to somebody else.

 Now a lot of you guys hate Fiverr.
 But what I would do is say, hey, it looks to me that you need to find the best possible price, and I do not blame you for that.
 You should go to Upwork and Fiverr, and if it works out, you save yourself a ton of money.

-I refer this price buyer to Fiver or Upwork because I sell DA 40+ links for $5,000 and not for 500 bucks, which this price buyer will not simply buy, and instead of losing this price buyer, I refer to somebody else and gain a referral fee.
+I refer this price buyer to Fiver or Upwork because I sell DA 40+ links for $5,000 and not for 500 bucks, which this price buyer will not simply buy, and instead of losing this price buyer, I refer to somebody else and gaining a referral fee.

 And some people feel funny about that to say that you should give it away for nothing.
 But remember, we hire sales reps to sell our services or products, and we pay them a monthly stipend or a small percentage of commission to help the business.